Medical School Stats: Rankings, Acceptance Rates (in-state vs. out-of-state), MCAT scores, GPA

 The MCAT

 MCAT scores also correlate somewhat to performance on the USMLE Step 1 and Step 2 CK exams (see here for details).
-Medical schools want to know that if they admit you, you will not only be likely to handle the workload at medical school, but also likely to pass these critical exams.
+Medical schools want to know that if they admit you, you will not only be able to handle the workload but also pass these critical exams.

 Other factors to consider when evaluating your MCAT: